 about chateau de laborde:

-Chateau de Laborde sits on a property that has been planted with vineyards since the 17th century, over 400 years.
+Chateau de Laborde sits on a property that has been planted with vineyards since the 17th century, more than 400 years ago.
 Fourth generation winemaker Alain Duc’s great grandfather acquired the property in 1870, from a hero of the Napoleonic era, General Darmagnac.

 Chateau de Laborde is located in the heart of the Bordeaux region, 5 miles south of Libourne, between the Garonne and Dordogne Rivers.
-The vineyards enjoy a temperate maritime climate, impacted by the tide from the Atlantic Ocean which flows up both of the region’s rivers.
+The vineyards enjoy a temperate climate impacted by the tide from the Atlantic Ocean.

 Today, Alain lives and works on the property.
 In his words, “I work my vineyard as I work in the cellar, with rigor.”
 To ensure the health of his vineyards and the environment, he treats the vines with natural products.
 Once in the winery, the grapes undergo a long maceration period and traditional fermentation, before being aged in oak barrels for at least 6 months.
-Alain’s goal is to make fragrant wines with balanced tannins and a potential for aging.
+Alain’s goal is to make elegant wines with balance, fragance and a potential for aging.

 After 25 years of caring for the family estate, Alain plans to soon hand the reigns over to his daughter, Karine, 5th generation vigneronne.